luisfff/Benchmark/README.md

 # Benchmark
-Code example using BenchmarkDotNet to compare algorithms
+Code example using BenchmarkDotNet library to compare algorithms.